 A comprehensive implementation of a CI/CD pipeline for networking is the target state.
 When this goal is achieved, the team is fully enabled to treat network infrastructure as code, leveraging automation at every step of a change process and leveraging the pipeline to automate handoffs between each step.
 The benefits extend from just engineer-level productivity to accelerating the time to complete network changes end-to-end.

-The CI/CD target operating model:
+The CI/CD and GitOps target operating model:

 - The goal is to further accelerate and improve the end-to-end process by introducing a pipeline to link each stage of the change process and automate handoffs between them.